Chart Color Schemes

 Development

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Manjimup averaged around 8 new dwelling approvals annually over the past five financial years, totalling an estimated 43 homes.
-As of FY26, 1 approval has been recorded.
-Over these five years, an average of 1.7 new residents per year per dwelling constructed was observed, suggesting a balanced supply and demand, though this moderated to -0.1 people per dwelling over the past two financial years, indicating improved balance.
-New homes are being built at an average expected construction cost value of $458,000.
-This financial year has seen $1.2 million in commercial approvals registered, predominantly reflecting residential focus.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Manjimup has averaged approximately 9 new dwelling approvals annually over the past five financial years.
+This totals an estimated 47 homes.
+In FY26 so far, 3 approvals have been recorded.
+The average number of new residents per year per dwelling constructed in Manjimup was around 1.6 between FY21 and FY25.
+However, this has moderated to -0.1 people per dwelling over the past two financial years.

 Frequently Asked Questions - Development